-Update 7th July - First batch of production sold out in three hours!.
-Second month's production sold in advance.
+Update 5th August - First batch of production sold out in three hours!.
+Second two month's production sold in advance.
 Mass production has landed in UK see shop page for back order progress.
-Now taking orders for August delivery.
+Now taking orders for mid September delivery.

 B2 delivers all the functionality of JB7 and a lot more.
 B2 is physically smaller than JB7 but with a 2Tb hard disk it can store 4400 CDs losslessly - its a bit of a mouthful but it means perfect unadulterated copies of your CDs forever.

 (You don’t need an expensive hard disk though - there will be lower price SD only models that will hold 100’s of CDs).